Option market making with hedging-induced market impact

 Exogenous arrivals on each side are modeled by marked Hawkes processes with exponential kernels.
 On the bid side (sell arrivals), let $(N_t^-)_{t\ge0}$ be the counting process of exogenous sales hitting the bid.
 Each jump time $T_k^-$ of $N^-$ carries an i.i.d. mark $M_k^- \in [0,1]$ with density $f^-$.
 The mark represents the fraction of the locally available depth consumed by that trade.
+On the bid side, the available depth is stochastic, so modelling orders as fractions ensures the dynamics remain well-defined.
 Similarly, on the ask side (buy arrivals), $(N_t^+)_{t\ge0}$ counts exogenous buys hitting the ask, each jump time $T_\ell^+$ being endowed with an i.i.d. mark $M_\ell^+ \in [0,1]$ with density $f^+$.
 The intensities $(\lambda_t^-)_{t\ge0}$ and $(\lambda_t^+)_{t\ge0}$ evolve according to

 and

 with initial conditions $\lambda_0^-\ge 0$ and $\lambda_0^+\ge 0$, where $\mu^\pm\ge0$ are baseline levels, $\theta^\pm>0$ are mean-reversion rates, and $\kappa^\pm\ge0$ are excitation heights. \\ When $H^-\equiv 0$ and $H^+\equiv 0$, the dynamics reduce to standard Hawkes processes which is assumed to respect Assumption~\ref{ASS:market_making_hawkes_stability}. \begin{Assumption}[Non-explosivity of the Hawkes intensities] In the absence of interventions, the Hawkes components are subcritical: